Homepage Crafts Unlimited (UK)

 Click for Answer My daughter has a loved-to-bits rag doll that is beyond repair, is it possible to make an identical copy?

-Click for Answer My daughter's rag doll has a body that is frayed and split and the stuffing is coming out, can you help?
+Click for Answer My daughter's rag doll has a body that is frayed and split and the stuffing is coming out, can that be repaired?

 ANSWERS